Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 - Transit & Parking

-- Every job trip checks for either available parking or a bus seat.
-No slot = late employee = eventual firing.
+- Every job trip checks for available parking or a bus seat.
+No available slot means the employee cannot reach work and is fired.

 - Street parking defaults to a $12/day fee; use garages or transit to keep lower-income workers employed.